DimWebDev/thought-to-note-lite-be/README.md

 - Replace `NoOpPasswordEncoder` with a secure password encoder like `BCryptPasswordEncoder`.
 - Store credentials securely, and ensure they are not hard-coded or exposed in configuration files.

-By following these practices, you can enhance the security of the application when it's ready to be deployed in a live environment.